cardboardci/dockerfiles/images/github/README.md

 # cardboardci/github

 cardboardci/github is a Docker image built with continuous integration builds in mind.
-Each tag contains an `gh` version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for working with GitHub.

 gh is GitHub on the command line.
 It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.